 Furthermore, the snapshot feature (specifically, the splitvg command) cannot be used in enhanced or classic concurrent mode.
 The split-off volume group cannot be made concurrent or enhanced concurrent and there are limitations to the changes allowed for both the split-off and the original volume group.
-For details, read the chvg command description in AIX 5L Version 5.3 Commands Reference, Volume 1.
+For details, read the chvg command description in AIX Version 6.1 Commands Reference, Volume 1.

-The information in this how-to was tested using AIX 5.2.
-If you are using a different version or level of AIX, the results you obtain might vary significantly.
+The information in this how-to scenario was tested using specific versions of AIX.
+The results you obtain might vary significantly depending on your version and level of AIX.